harp-tech/protocol/BinaryProtocol-32bit.md

 ### HasTimestamp (1 bit)

-When this bit is asserted the Harp Message contains a timestamp.
-The fields [Seconds] and [NanoSeconds] are present in the message.
+If this bit is set the Harp Message contains a timestamp.
+In this case the fields [Seconds] and [Nanoseconds] must be present in the message.

 ### IsFloat (1 bit)

-This bit indicates if the [payload] contains rational values.
-If the bit is not asserted, the payload contains integers.
+This bit indicates whether the [Payload] represents fractional values.
+If the bit is not set, the payload contains integers.

 ### IsSigned (1 bit)

-If the bit is asserted, it indicates that the [payload] contains integers with signal.
+If the bit is set, indicates that the [Payload] contains integers with signal.

-> __Note__
+> **Note**
 >
-> The bits [IsFloat] and [IsSigned] must not be asserted at the same time.
+> The bits [IsFloat] and [IsSigned] must never be set simultaneously.

 ## RegisterAddress

-Contains the address to which register the Harp Message refers to.
+Contains the address of the register to which the Harp Message refers to.

 ## Length